PseudoDevs/IamGhost/abcmd8.md

-Last updated: 2024-04-07 19:20:38
+Last updated: 2024-04-07 19:21:11
-Random Quote: Among all the games that kids played back then, it was the most physical and violent. - Seong Gi-hun
+Random Quote: I will put you under the jail. - Hank Schrader